-- Place the chopped cabbage in a strainer over a large, shatter-proof container.
+- Place the chopped cabbage in a strainer over a large heat-proof bowl.

 - Bring the water to a boil, then pour over the cabbage.
 The water will now be tinted blue from the cabbage.
 Let cool until you're ready to perform your magic.

-- Pour the blue liquid into a clear pitcher or several small drinking glasses.
+- Pour the blue water into a large clear pitcher, or into several small clear cups.

-- Pour the lemonade on top of the blue water and watch as it magically (science-ly) turns bright pink!
+- Pour the lemonade into the blue water and watch as it magically turns bright pink!